Clicky

 Get GPS Or AirTag Trackers

-You can buy GPS trackers (Amazon Link Ad).
+You can buy GPS trackers.

-Another option is to use an Apple AirTag (Amazon Link Ad).
+Another (more affordable) option is to use an Apple AirTag (Amazon Link Ad).
 An AirTag is not real time, it relies on other iPhones to update the location, but has no subscription and is super easy to set up.
 I hide mine in the seat’s foam and another one in the taillight of my trailer.
 Beyond having to change the battery once a year, they’ve been a “better than nothing” option.
 It’s just that the GPS trackers are far more accurate.

 Keep It Out Of Sight!